HsiehShuJeng/projen-simple/src/demo/typescript/README.md

 # How a successful deployment looks like
 ![image](../../../images/typescript_stack.png)

-If you want to deploy the stack directly after cloning this repository, check the following commands.
+If you want to deploy the stack directly after cloning this repository, refer to the following commands.
 ```bash
 $ cd ${projen_root}
 $ pj build